vPackets/vPackets-blog/content/about.md

 ![Me](/images/intro/nicolas-head-shot.png)

+I am currently a Solution Architect at Cisco focusing on Cloud Service Providers.
 I had the privilege to experience multiple roles in my career.
 I have been delivering networking solutions, act as a solution architect.
 Recently I have been a Technical Product Manager (Technical marketing engineer) at VMware in charge of the layer 3 features of NSX and a Principal product manager at Aviatrix.
 I was working on the layer 3 features as well of Aviatrix.

 - Understand new use cases to be addressed in the  platform by developing deep technical relationships with the  customers and field teams, and by maintaining a broad understanding of the cloud networking market.